 In Massachusetts, 9% of sports betting tax revenue goes to the state’s Public Health Trust Fund, which funds problem gambling resources and programs.

 So far, MA sportsbook apps have brought in $224.3 million in taxable revenue, meaning about $20.2 million has gone into the fund since March 10.

 Voluntary self-exclusion in Massachusetts

 There is one other responsible gambling tool that Massachusetts problem gamblers can explore.
 Voluntary self-exclusion is a necessary, though nuclear, option, with consequences that can be a bit on the severe side.
-As implied by the term, voluntary self-exclusion is when people have themselves banned from Massachusetts gambling locations for a period of time.
+As implied by the term, voluntary self-exclusion is when people have themselves banned from Massachusetts gambling locations or online platforms for a period of time.

 Because voluntary self-exclusion is so radical and absolute, it is not a step to take lightly.
 It is also not a step you can take on behalf of someone else.
 In other words, the only way for people to go on the self-exclusion list is if they do so themselves.
 Family members and friends cannot have their problem gambler relatives “committed,” so to speak, no matter how ruinous their gambling has become.

 However, self-exclusion can also be a lifesaver for people in Massachusetts who can be honest with themselves about their ability to stop gambling.
 If no amount of therapy or meetings is going to keep you off the gambling floor, then self-exclusion might be the answer.
 Signing up takes only a couple of minutes, and you can do so both online and in person at each casino’s GameSense table.